How to Fix Door latch broken on Amana NED4655EW (Electric)

 Door latch broken

-This step-by-step repair guide walks you through fixing door latch broken on your Amana NED4655EW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing a broken door latch on your Amana NED4655EW (Electric).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves the cost of a service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.